- Common Application.

-Early Action deferral to regular applicant pool: If you applied under the Early Action plan and received a letter stating that your application was deferred, this means that your application will be re-reviewed within our regular decision applicant pool.
+- Early action deferral to regular applicant pool: If you applied under either early action plan and received a letter stating that your application was deferred, this means that your application will be re-reviewed within our regular decision applicant pool.
 Simply put, the admissions committee needs more information (about you as well as the applicant pool as a whole) before it can make a final decision on your application.
-You should arrange to have your guidance counselor send your mid-year grades as soon as they are available.
+You should arrange to have your school counselor send your mid-year grades as soon as they are available.
 Also, feel free to send any additional information that you think may strengthen your application.
 Applicants will receive a decision by April 1.

 Policy on Student Protest